Definition: Agile transformation is the process of transitioning an entire organization to a nimble, reactive approach based on agile principles.

-Project assignment also shifts from the individual to team approach.
-The team as a whole is evaluated for different projects and specific staff is not cherry picked for a particular engagement.
+Project assignment also shifts from the individual to the team approach.
+The team as a whole is evaluated for different projects and specific staff is not cherry-picked for a particular engagement.

 Employees will also need continual coaching and professional development to make the most of an organization’s agile transformation.
 These are new concepts and best practices for most staff, so investments in training and mentoring are key to company-wide buy-in.
 This includes empowering employees to work independently and solve problems themselves while also educating managers on how to evaluate and reward staff in this new paradigm.